benfmiller/rcfiles/README.md

 There will be errors as you reload your setup until everything is installed

+Many of the files are my setup specific or they are rarely used.
+Some of it is not used at all but helps me make sense of things

 ## Notes

 zsh_zsh.sh is for zsh specific config